lostcxuse/lostcxuse/README.md

   ☆ "I'm solo, don't kill me..
 I'M SOLO, DONT KILL MEEEE"

-  ☆ "Just put it in.."
-"WHAT THE, F'CK"

   ☆ "He can swing swords REALLY REALLY well~"

   ☆ Princezam - "Ever since that day, that you told me that I was getting rizzed up, by the pang. i've had the biggest crush on you."
 Pentar - "What the f- What the freak did i'd come back to?"
 Pangi - "hey Pentar!"
 Princezam - "I have a crush on you, Pangi.
 I've loved you forever."